alexsandrocandido/e-BayNeRD/README.md

 # e-BayNeRD
 ## Enhanced Bayesian Network for Raster Data

-- The e-BayNeRD model is an enhanced version of the BayNeRD (Bayesian Network for Raster Data) model, which was developed by Mello et al (2013): [link](https://doi.org/10.3390/rs5115999).
+- The e-BayNeRD model is an enhanced version of the BayNeRD (Bayesian Network for Raster Data) model, which was developed by Mello et al (2013):
+> MELLO, M. et al. **Bayesian Networks for Raster Data (BayNeRD): Plausible Reasoning from Observations**.
+Remote Sensing, v.
+5, n.
+11, p.
+5999–6025, 15 nov.
+2013. [link](https://doi.org/10.3390/rs5115999)

-- The implemented improvements are described in the following conference paper: [link](http://www.geoinfo.info/proceedings_geoinfo2014.split/Paper12-F-p24.pdf)
+- The implemented improvements are described in the following conference paper:
 > SILVA, A. C. O.; MELLO, M. P.; FONSECA, L. M. G. **Enhancements to the Bayesian Network for Raster Data (BayNeRD).** XV Brazilian Symposium on GeoInformatics (2014).
-Proceedings of the Brazilian Symposium on GeoInformatics, Campos do Jordão, São Paulo, Brazil.
+Proceedings of the Brazilian Symposium on GeoInformatics, Campos do Jordão, São Paulo, Brazil.  [link](http://www.geoinfo.info/proceedings_geoinfo2014.split/Paper12-F-p24.pdf)

 - To cite the e-BayNeRD model, please refer to the following papers
 > SILVA, A. C. O.; FONSECA, L. M. G.; KORTING, T. S.; ESCADA, M. I. S.. **A spatio-temporal Bayesian Network approach for deforestation prediction in an Amazon rainforest expansion frontier.** Spatial Statistics, v.
 35, p.
 100393, mar.
 2020. [link](https://www.sciencedirect.com/science/article/pii/S2211675319301447)